airbytehq/airbyte/README.md

 Get started by checking Github issues and creating a Pull Request.
 An easy way to start contributing is to update an existing connector or create a new connector using the low-code and Python CDKs.
 You can find the code for existing connectors in the [connectors](https://github.com/airbytehq/airbyte/tree/master/airbyte-integrations/connectors) directory.
 The Airbyte platform is written in Java, and the frontend in React.
 You can also contribute to our docs and tutorials.
 Advanced Airbyte users can apply to the [Maintainer program](https://airbyte.com/maintainer-program) and [Writer Program](https://airbyte.com/write-for-the-community).

-If you would like to make a contribution to the platform itself, please refer to guides in [the platform repository](https://github.com/airbytehq/airbyte-platform)
+If you would like to make a contribution to the platform itself, please refer to guides in [the platform repository](https://github.com/airbytehq/airbyte-platform).

 Read the [Contributing guide](https://docs.airbyte.com/contributing-to-airbyte/).

 ## Reporting vulnerabilities

-⚠️ Please do not file GitHub issues or post on our public forum for security vulnerabilities as they are public! ⚠️
+⚠️ Please do not file GitHub issues or post on our public forum for security vulnerabilities, as they are public! ⚠️

 Airbyte takes security issues very seriously.
 If you have any concerns about Airbyte or believe you have uncovered a vulnerability, please get in touch via the e-mail address security@airbyte.io.
 In the message, try to provide a description of the issue and ideally a way of reproducing it.
 The security team will get back to you as soon as possible.